-Many of the sources of PM emit particles smaller than PM2.5 and none of the monitors was capable of measuring < PM0.3 um.
+Many of the sources of PM emits particles smaller than PM2.5 and none of the monitors was capable of measuring < PM0.3 um.
+With Covid-19 at \sim .125, one can see an urgent need for identifying PM in sizes from 0.1-0.3 um.
 So why hasn't someone invented an accurate, low-cost sensor that can measure the full range of PM from 0.1 um - 10 um both indoors and outdoors per the EPA's requirements?
-Enter Piera Systems and the Intelligent Particle Sensor.
+Enter Piera Systems and the Piera-1 Intelligent Particle Sensor.

-Piera Systems Intelligent Particle Sensor (IPS)
+Piera Systems Intelligent Particle Sensor: Piera-1

-IPS uses a breakthrough approach for detecting and measuring the quantity and size of particles suspended in air.
-Unlike existing PM sensors that are inaccurate, low in resolution and slow, IPS has superior accuracy, can detect smaller particles (PM0.1-PM10) and counts them in real time with low power consumption.
-IPS uses a patented, photon-counting custom ASIC to deliver a highly sensitive optoelectronic particulate sensor.
-IPS can be programmed to detect a wide range of particle sizes allowing for a single sensor to be used in many applications.
-For the first time, applications can be developed that take advantage of low cost, accurate, detailed, real-time data about
+Piera-1 uses a breakthrough approach for detecting and measuring the quantity and size of particles suspended in air.
+Unlike existing PM sensors that are inaccurate, low in resolution and slow, Piera-1 has superior accuracy, can detect smaller particles (PM0.1-PM10) and counts them in real time with low power consumption.
+Piera-1 uses a patented, photon-counting custom ASIC to deliver a highly sensitive optoelectronic particulate sensor.
+Piera-1 can be programmed to detect a wide range of particle sizes allowing for a single sensor to be used in many applications.
+For the first time, applications can be developed that take advantage of low cost, accurate, detailed, real-time data about PM.

-PM.
 Machine Learning/AI and algorithms can be used to classify this data.
-An example is our vape/smoke detection algorithm that can identify and discriminate between eigarette and vape smoke, calculate its mass concentration, dissipation, etc. An IPS Evaluation Kit is available for developers to conduct their own testing, certification, and integration into their products.
-IPS's ability to count individual particles, size, and distribution for PM <0.1-10.0 um is unique.
-IPS can be programmed to 'zoom in' and focus on specific sizes.
+An example is Piera Systems vape/smoke detector, Canāree, that can identify and discriminate between cigarette and vape smoke, calculate its mass concentration, dissipation, etc. The Piera-1 Evaluation Kit is available for developers to conduct their own testing, certification and integration into their products.
+Piera-1's ability to count individual particles, size and distribution for PM <0.1-2.5 um is unique.
+Piera-1 can be programmed to 'zoom in' and focus on specific sizes such as PM0.1-0.3, the size of viruses such as Covid-19 and influenza.
 Detection can lead to adjustments in climate control systems, filtering, using fresh air and other approaches to remove the PM.